 Providing lifesaving emergency aid to newly displaced families

 NRC’s teams in Baghdad continued their efforts to provide emergency aid to newly displaced families from Anbar last week.
 The teams worked day and night for the full seven days to distribute emergency aid kits containing food parcels, water and hygiene kits.
-As part of the UNICEF and WFP-led Rapid Response Mechanism (RRM), which enables NRC to reach the most vulnerable and mobile populations in Anbar, last week NRC reached 1,056 families and this week 459 at the Bzebiz Bridge, Al Wafaa camp, Kilo 18 and in several camps in Amryiat Al-Fallujah.
+As part of the UNICEF and WFP-led Rapid Response Mechanism (RRM), which enables NRC to reach the most vulnerable and mobile populations in Anbar, last week NRC reached 1,056 families at the Bzebiz Bridge, Al Wafaa camp, Kilo 18 and in several camps in Amryiat Al-Fallujah.
 In addition, emergency cash was distributed to 200 families in Karada, Al Mansour and Al Rasheed.

 Clean drinking water to over 1,000 families from Anbar